Ask The Food Geek

 Sunchokes are a member of the sunflower family - a tuber that looks like ginger on the outside but tastes nothing like it.
 They also go by the name Jerusalem artichokes.

-They have a mild flavor that's sweet and crunchy.
+They have a mild flavor that's sweet and crunchy, like a cross between and walnut and potato, with a hint of sunflower seed.
 When roasted or boiled in a soup, they are soft with a similar texture to parsnips.

 The skin is edible - just be sure to scrub any dirt off the outside.
 If you do want to peel them, cut off knobby areas, then use a vegetable peeler.